Humanitarian & Compassionate grounds

-If you are established in Canada, most often, you don’t have legal status in Canada, and you do not fit within any existing immigration categories, you may be able to apply for permanent residence based on Humanitarian and Compassionate (H & C) grounds.
+If you are established in Canada but you don’t have legal status in Canada, and you do not fit within any existing immigration categories, then you may be able to apply for permanent residence based on Humanitarian and Compassionate (H & C) grounds.

 In order to be considered for an exemption from the usual immigration requirements, you must:

 - Demonstrate that there are sufficient and compelling reasons for you to be granted an exemption allowing you to apply for permanent residence from within Canada.

 - Prove the unusual hardship you will be forced to experience should you have to return to your home country or country of residence.